vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 (TODO: Proof)

 Users shouldn't pay a high price just for a few lines saved in a configuration file.
 They shouldn't feel frustration when building these kinds of pipelines either.

+### Exploring DSL driven pipelines

+We've discussed various refinements to our pipelines such as [Pipelines Proposal V2](https://github.com/timberio/vector/issues/1679) and [Proposal: Compose Transform](https://github.com/timberio/vector/issues/1653).
+Some of these discussions have been about improving our TOML syntax, others about new syntax entirely, and others about how we could let users write in the language of their choice.

+The path forward is unclear, but if we choose to adopt something new we must focus on providing a good user experience as well as performance.
+Having a fast, simple, portable compile target could make this an easier effort.

+### Ecosystem Harmony with Tremor

+We exist in an ecosystem, [Tremor](https://www.tremor.rs/) exists and we'd really love to be able to work in harmony somehow.
+While both tools process events, Vector focuses on acting as a host-level or container-level last/first mile router, Tremor focuses on servicing demanding workloads from it's position as an infrastructure-wide service.

+What if we could provide users of Tremor and Vector with some sort of familiar shared experience?
+What if we could share functionality?
+What kind of framework could satisfy both our needs?
+There are so many questions!

+We need to talk to them.
+TODO.

 ## Prior Art